 Building a Patent Moat: Secure Your SaaS IP and Outpace the Competition

 Feeling a little more confident and ready to secure a serious competitive advantage for your business?
 A patent moat is a strong and defensive portfolio of patents that protect your business and allow you to hold market dominance, and that’s exactly what we cover in this valuable training.
+Providing innovative technical solutions in software patent applications is crucial, as such inventions must offer novel features and functionalities that improve machine performance or address specific technological issues.
 The free on-demand webinar, Building a Patent Moat: Secure Your SaaS IP & Outpace the Competition, teaches you how to tap into the exclusionary power of patent rights and develop a “patent moat” around your startup.

 The RLG Guarantee

 Software patents are invaluable assets that will bring your company strategic value.
 They will not only protect your proprietary software from infringement, increase the valuation of your company, provide a competitive advantage in the marketplace, but will provide both short- and long-term monetization strategies.
+Patent rights offer legal protection and a competitive advantage, ensuring your innovations are safeguarded against unauthorized use.
+Obtaining a software patent can be a complex and challenging process, but it is essential for protecting your innovations and gaining a competitive edge in the marketplace.
 The Rapacke Law Group is a fixed fee (no billable hour) patent and intellectual property firm designed for software and technology companies looking to protect their most valuable intellectual property assets.
 Our firm provides one transparent fixed fee for all patent and trademark matters without the hassle of surprise costs or nickel-and-dime billing used by traditional law firms.